kl722545/CCBDA-project/README.md

 # dataset
 The images used from training in the project are first 190000 images of Bedroom part of Large-scale Scene Understanding Challenge (LSUN) dataset.
 http://lsun.cs.princeton.edu/2015.html
-The images for testing are random sample 20 images of training part of Berkeley Segmentation Data Set and Benchmarks 500 (BSDS500).
+The images for testing are random sampled 20 images of training part of Berkeley Segmentation Data Set and Benchmarks 500 (BSDS500).
 https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html